eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 Initialization is different for each IPC technology.
 Here we have to create sockets, message queues or iceoryx publisher and subscriber.
 With `ipcTechnology.initLeader()` we are setting up these resources on the leader side.
 After the definition of the different payload sizes to use, we execute a single round trip measurement for each individual payload size.
-The leader has to orchestrate the whole process and has a pre and post step for each ping pong round trip measurement.
+The leader has to orchestrate the whole process and has a pre- and post-step for each ping pong round trip measurement.
 `ipcTechnology.prePingPongLeader()` sets the payload size for the upcoming measurement.
 `ipcTechnology.pingPongLeader(numRoundtrips)` then does the ping pong between leader and follower and returns the time it took to do the provided number of round trips.
 After the measurements were done for all the different payload sizes, `ipcTechnology.releaseFollower()` releases the follower that is not aware of things like how many payload sizes are considered.
 After cleaning up the communication resources with `ipcTechnology.shutdown()` the results are printed.

-The `followerDo()` method is much simpler as the follower only reacts and does not the control.
+The `followerDo()` method is much simpler as the follower only reacts and does not have the control.
 Besides `ipcTechnology.initFollower()` and `ipcTechnology.shutdown()` all the functionality to do the ping pong for different payload sizes is done in `ipcTechnology.pingPongFollower()`

 ```cpp
 void IcePerfApp::followerDo(IcePerfBase& ipcTechnology)